 No food is allowed in the library.
 Consuming drinks in tightly covered containers such as travel mugs and tightly sealed bottles is permissible.
 This policy is placed in order to protect the library resources, furniture, computers, and other equipment from damage and insect infestation.

 Is it possible to hold events in the library like reading sessions, guest speaker lectures, book club, etc.?

 To reserve the Grand Reading Room for campus events, the request form must be submitted in advance.
 You will be notified upon approval.
 The same library policies apply to these rooms; no food and drinks are allowed in these rooms.
 After the event is over, all chairs and tables must be put back to the original setting.

-It’s too noisy in the library and I can’t focus.
+What if it is too noisy in the library and I can’t focus?

 The library is intended as a place of study.
 Library users are expected to show consideration for others using the library.
 On all floors, quiet is to be maintained.
 Quiet is defined as low hushed voices.
 Earphones must be worn to listen to audio output in all areas of the library except the group study rooms.
 If audio output is audible by another user, it is considered too loud.
 Headphones are available for check out at the Circulation Desk.
 Cell phone conversation is not allowed in the library.

 We have many study rooms and areas to use, which are available on a first-come, first-serve basis.
 However, we also recommend the many peaceful, scenic areas across campus to enjoy when the weather permits.
 Talk to library staff for our personal recommendations!